Pacific oyster

-The Pacific oyster, or Japanese oyster (Magallana gigas) is an oyster native to the Pacific coast of Asia.
+The Pacific oyster (Magallana gigas), also called the Japanese oyster, is an oyster native to the Pacific coast of Asia.
 It has become an introduced species in North America, Australia, Europe, and New Zealand.

 Etymology

 The genus Magallana is named for the Portuguese explorer Ferdinand Magellan and its specific epithet gígās is from the Greek for "giant".
 It was placed in the genus Crassostrea until 2017; from the Latin crass meaning "thick", ostrea meaning "oyster".
 In 2017, the WoRMS, following the DNA-based opinion of Salvi et al., moved all pacific members of Crassostrea to Magallana.

 Parts of the scientific community resist this change and continue to argue that Crassostrea gigas should be the proper name.
 They argue that Salvi's DNA sampling is incomplete, and that criteria other than the genetic sequence should have been considered.

 Description

 The shell of M. gigas varies widely with the environment where it is attached.
 Its large, rounded, radial folds are often extremely rough and sharp.
 The two valves of the shell are slightly different in size and shape, the right valve being moderately concave.
 Shell colour is variable, usually pale white or off-white.
 Mature specimens can vary from 80 to 400 mm long.

 Right and left valve of the same specimen: